Ottawas Oldest Church Fixes HVAC Issues with Duct Sealingadmin

 - Results: ERV system had enough air from ductwork to work properly; ventilation fixed

 St. Alban’s Anglican Church, the oldest church in Ottawa, Canada fixes HVAC issues with duct sealing.

 For more than a year, the engineers on the project tried everything to get it to work properly.
-Finally, someone suggested that perhaps the problem was due to leaks in the newly installed ductwork.
+Finally, someone suggested the problem may be due to leaks in the newly installed ductwork.
 If that were the case, it would mean tearing down all the new walls to get to the ducts and manually seal them…or they could use Aeroseal.
-Luckily, someone had heard about this new game-changing duct sealing technology out of Lawrence Berkeley National Laboratory.
+Luckily, someone had heard about this safe and effective duct sealing technology.

-The upshot…it took the Aeroseal team just a matter of a few hours to seal the entire duct system – without having to disrupt any of the new construction.
-Leakage was reduced by 92% and the ERV system that wouldn’t work properly at when turned all the way up, is now generating 20% more air than needed at half its power.
-Yes, Aeroseal can.
+It took the Aeroseal team just a matter of a few hours to seal the entire duct system – without having to disrupt any of the new construction.
+Leakage was reduced by 92% and the ERV system that wouldn’t work properly is now generating 20% more air than needed at half its power.

-“We were all highly skeptical that duct leaks could be responsible for the issues we were having with the ERV system and that this new duct sealing technology could solve the problem.
-We were wrong on both accounts.
+“We were all highly skeptical that duct leaks could be responsible for the issues we were having with the ERV system and that Aeroseal could solve the problem.
+We were wrong on both counts.
 Aeroseal was not only the fastest, easiest and least expensive option we could find, it was also the answer to our problem.
-Aeroseal worked an absolute miracle on this system.
-Hard to believe.”
+Aeroseal worked an absolute miracle on this system.”

 Dolyn Developments Inc.